 The movie centers around the California Angels in Anaheim, but was filmed at Oakland Coliseum, due to the fact that the NFL season was taking place, and the Los Angeles Rams were using the stadium in Anaheim.
 The Coliseum was not being used, as the Raiders had not yet returned to Oakland.
 The Rams would return to Los Angeles in 2016, 22 years after the film's release.

 The film's tagline, "Ya Gotta Believe" (also alluded to in the film), was coined by pitcher Tug McGraw.
 During the 1973 season, McGraw used the phrase to encourage his fellow New York Mets, who successfully turned around an underdog season to go to the World Series.

 Kit "Hit or Die" Kesey is said to be the "League RBI Champion" when he comes up to bat against Mel Clark.
-In reality, Carney Lansford (a real 15 season MLB Veteran who played Kesey) never drove in more than 80 runs in any season and averaged just 76 RBIs in a standard one hundred sixty-two game season.
+In reality, Carney Lansford (a real fifteen season MLB Veteran, who played Kesey) never drove in more than eighty runs in any season, and averaged just seventy-six RBIs in a standard one hundred sixty-two game season.
 However, when the film was released, the season was cut short, due to a players' strike.

 The real-life Angels franchise won the pennant in 2002, and went on to win the World Series that year, after the team had switched designation from California to Anaheim.
 But there was no World Series in 1994, due to a players' strike, therefore the film ends with the Angels winning the pennant.